imarc/opus/README.md

 ### Standard Packages

-A standard package is a regular composer package which has been configured to support one or more frameworks by providing one or more installation maps keyed by the framework name.
+A standard package is a regular composer package which has been configured to support one or more projects or frameworks by providing one or more installation maps keyed by their name.

 It has the following information added to the `composer.json`: